AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

 1. Launch Check Point Security Gateway VM
 =========================================

-Refer to `vSEC Gateway for Amazon Web Services Getting Started Guide <http://supportcontent.checkpoint.com/documentation_download?ID=45816>`_ to launch CheckPoint VM with at least two network interfaces.
-One interface serves as WAN port and is in VPC2 public subnet.
-The other interface serves as LAN port and is in VPC2 private subnet.
+Refer to the `vSEC Gateway for Amazon Web Services Getting Started Guide <http://supportcontent.checkpoint.com/documentation_download?ID=45816>`_ to launch a  CheckPoint VM with at least two network interfaces.
+One interface serves as a WAN port and is in VPC2's public subnet.
+The other interface serves as a LAN port and is in VPC2's private subnet.
 Collect the public IP address of the WAN port.

 2. Create Site2Cloud Connection at Aviatrix Controller
 ======================================================

- 2.1 Go to **Gateway->New Gateway** to launch an Aviatrix Gateway at VPC1 public subnet.
+ 2.1 Go to **Gateway->New Gateway** to launch an Aviatrix Gateway at VPC1's public subnet.
 Collect both public and private IP addresses of the Gateway.

  2.2 Go to **site2cloud** and click **Add New** to create a site2cloud connection: